 In 2014, the National Weather Service issued 81 tornado warnings for North Carolina and recorded 36 tornadoes that killed one and injured 34 people.
 Combined, the tornadoes caused more than $22 million in damages in North Carolina.

-A tornado watch indicates that weather conditions may cause tornadoes to develop in your area.
+A tornado watch indicates that weather conditions are favorable for the development of storms which may produce tornadoes in your area.
 A watch does not mean that a tornado has been sighted.
 The watch may last up to 8 hours.
 You should be prepared for a possible tornado.
 You don’t need to move to a shelter, but keep a radio or TV, be alert for threatening weather conditions and have a safe shelter prepared and accessible.
+If you live in a mobile home, you should stay updated on current weather conditions and be prepared to move to a more study shelter at a moments notice if storms approach your area.
+Find a friend or family member living in a sturdy home to spend the night with if the watch extends overnight.

 Local weather bureau offices issue tornado warnings when a tornado funnel has actually been sighted or indicated by Doppler radar.
 The warning covers a short period of time and specific small areas.
 The warning will indicate where the tornado was detected and the area through which it is expected to move.
 If you are in the expected path of the storm, take shelter immediately.